Department of Communication Sciences and Disorders

 - The assessment and treatment of communication challenges following traumatic brain injury

-- Speech development disorders in children with neurodevelopmental syndromes
+- Speech development and disorders in children with neurodevelopmental syndromes

 - Early indicators of suspected Childhood Apraxia of Speech